SquirrelGrip/quotes/README.md

 * Does every exception need a message?
 Exception messages are there to provide more information to the user or because the exception itself is vague and/or ambiguous.
 The name (or type) of the Exception should be enought to determine what went wrong.
 If there are any further details that can be passed to the Exception should be.
 A useful message should be constructed from the information and that should be the only place the message is created.
 ** Consider Internationalisation excercise to translate all error message...if all the possible messages are created inside the Exception itself.

+# Ravings of a Mad Man
+I sometimes need to just brain dump.
+Writing things down, just so I do not have to think about them and then it just clears my brain to think about other things.
+The following is some of those...

+## The Structure of Software
+There are certain tools that once developed, will never need to be redeveloped and will remain a fixture forever.
+These form the backbone of engineering.
+For example a screw driver, a hammer, a spanner.
+Once they exist these exist and a reused over and over again.
+However there is always variants of these tools that fit different circumstances and the tools themselves are not a one size fits all and each tool comes with many different shapes and sizes.

+Software it is the same.
+There are many different tools, that do the same thing.
+These tools are often associated with the operating system and have dirrent options to accomodate each use case.
+For example, file system tools, network tools, calculators, string processing tools, etc.

+Then there are the next layer of tools that use the underlying tools to meet a core business component.
+For example employee directory, client database, email, shared drives, etc. These are often tools built on top of the operating system that form the backbone of the business.

+Then there are set of tools to manipulate data.
+Word Processing, Spreadsheet, Prensentation Tools, etc. which form the basis of an Office Toolset.
+These are generic and many already exist.

+Then there are the specialised systems.
+The Systems that form the differentiator for the business.
+These are the tools that give the business their competitive advantage.
+Having the right tool for the job can make the users life much easier and leverage the company.
+These systems are highly tuned, complex and fragile systems.
+Often draw upon all of the layers and can be quite disruptive.

+The next level is the intelligent systems.
+The Systems that aid in decision making and often guide the user.
+These are still emerging, but a lot already exist and are used daily but everyone.
+And they will get better.

+## Development and Maintenance
+There is a difference between a tool and a machine.
+Tools do not break and if they do we simply replace them.
+It is not worth fixing and maintaining a tool as they are usually cheap and expendable.

+A machine, however, needs to maintained and constantly tinkered with, upgraded, fixed and monitored.
+Car need fuel, they need new tires, they need brakes replaced and oil changed, and every now and then thy need to be overhauled and have major repairs.

+Machine are always being built that are better than their predecessor.
+New ideas emerge and constant improvements are taking place.

+The more important the machine, the more investment you put into it and the more it is maintained.

+## Rocket Ship Model
+When it comes to software, it is often considered a tool.
+Which means that once the tool is built, we deploy it and the tool is launched, with little to no improvements and minimal maintenance.
+This can often be seen by project teams that get budget to build something, and then have the tool deployed and the team is rolled off to build another tool.

+Rockets are perfecet example of this.
+Once the rocket is launched, we can no longer reach the rocket, change it, upgrade it, etc. We simply launch the rocket and let it go.
+Sometimes they even explode after launch, sometimes spectacularly.

+## Car Racing Model
+Machines are maintained.
+If you have a racing car, you want it to be fast and reliable.
+The difference between success and failure is often put down to skill of the team and the engine itself.
+A good car, does not need a great driver, but a great driver can make a poor car do better.
+We see this all the time in car racing.
+The key to success in car racing is not speed, but reliability.
+If you car is not able to finish a race, there is no chance of winning.
+So at a very minimum, you need to have a reliable machine.
+Without that, it does not matter how fast the engine can go, if you only complete a few races.
+There are so many factors just to be reliable.